jvera01/COVID19_VAERS_ANALYSIS/README.md

 We will utilize Scikit-Learn's RandomForestClassifier, an ensemble learning model, to predict life-threatening events caused by each Covid-19 vaccine.

 ### Preliminary Data Preprocessing:
-- Using LabelEncoder, we will take a list of the symptoms that were found from patients with life threatening events, and convert them each into unique numbers.
+- Using LabelEncoder, we will take a list of the symptoms that were found from patients with life threatening events, and convert them each into unique numbers
-- Using StandardScaler, we use it to remove the mean and scaling to unit variance.
+- Using StandardScaler, we use it to remove the mean and scaling to unit variance

 ### Preliminary Feature Engineering and Selection: